SolutionGuidance/psm-dashboard/README.md

 We're pretty loose here right now.
 A few things:

-1. Use conventional indentation (spaces not tabs; 2 spaces per level for Javascript and 4 spaces for Python).
+1. Use conventional indentation (spaces not tabs; 4 spaces per level for Python).

 2. Feel free to use branches and PRs, but it's okay to push directly to master too.

-3. Please don't load Javascript directly from other servers; instead, copy the exact version you need of an upstream library to the `upstream-js/` subdirectory, including both the minified version and the corresponding non-minified version, and update `upstream-js/README.md` accordingly.
-Everything the dashboard needs should be available locally, so that if some foreign server goes down our dashboard keeps working.

 ## What's here.

-* `index.html`
-  Browser entry point to the dashboard.

-* `burn-down.js`, `dashboard.js`, `features-pie-chart.js`
-  JavaScript code used by the dashboard pages.

 * `refresh-dashboard`
    Script to orchestrate everything: gather and combine the